Find Museums, Kids' Activities and Water Fun in Southeastern South Dakota

-Paved trails weave around the gallery complex at Redlin Art Center, which shows original Terry Redlin oil paintings.
+In Watertown, paved trails weave around the gallery complex at the free Redlin Art Center, which shows original Terry Redlin oil paintings.

-Join the locals for lunch at JoDean's for the all-you-can-eat buffet and dessert bar.
+Or join the locals for lunch in Yankton at JoDean's with an all-you-can-eat buffet and dessert bar.
 Afterward, get a day pass for the beaches at Lewis and Clark Recreation Area.
-Or, if you’re a music buff, check out the gallery of celebrity guitars (Elvis, B.B.
-King and Johnny Cash) and 500-year-old instruments at the National Music Museum in Vermillion, 26 miles southeast.

 Five great places to have fun in Mitchell

-3 Dakota Discovery Museum Vivid murals and 3-D exhibits emphasize Old West design-cowboys, Native Americans and pioneers, from the gritty 1800s forward.
-(605) 996-2122; dakotadiscovery.com
+Vivid murals and 3-D exhibits emphasize Old West design-cowboys, Native Americans and pioneers, from the gritty 1800s forward.

-4 Hansen Wheel and Wagon Shop Learn about the craftsmanship and history of horse-drawn vehicles.
 If you've seen a Wells Fargo stage coach or a carriage at Disney World, chances are Doug Hansen and his team built or restored it.
-(605) 996-8754; hansenwheel.com
+Browse their craftsmanship at the Mitchell store.

-5 Crazy About Cupcakes The cheery stop along Main Street sells small-bite and full-size cupcakes with a rotating roster of flavors like s'mores and soda pop.
-(605) 990-9866
+The cheery stop along Main Street sells small-bite and full-size cupcakes with a rotating roster of flavors like s'mores and soda pop.